Evan Peters took 2 years to recover after filming AHS: Cult says Ryan Murphy

 Back in 2018 with GQ, Evan opened up about how the role of cult leader Kai Anderson left him exhausted and feeling mentally drained.
 In a later interview with GQ, Evan revealed that he was going to "take a break" following the intensity of his last few roles.
 This then lead to him taking a step back from the series.

-Murphy has now said that it's taken Evan almost 2 years to fully recover from making that particular season.
+Murphy has now said that it's took Evan almost 2 years to fully recover from making that particular season.

 In case you were wondering, Murphy's fave season of AHS is Cult (a bold choice!) and his favourite episode of that season was the finale, titled 'Great Again.'
 His reasoning behind that was because of Evan's performance and the incredible antagonist/protagonist dynamic between him and Sarah Paulson.